dbj-data/dbj--sql/hash_db/readme.md

-## Using SQLite for Hash Table implementation
+# Using SQLite for Hash Table implementation

 Specificaly for implementing the storage of unique strings.

+## SQLite Extension Sample
 ### Encrypt the whole database or schema
 dbhash.c is from the SQLite dev tree : https://www.sqlite.org/src/file?name=tool/dbhash.c